justlark/gempost/README.md

 The metadata in the sidecar YAML file allows you to generate an Atom feed with rich metadata, but most of this metadata is optional and not necessary to generate a working feed.

+## Examples

+- See [examples/gempost.yaml](./examples/gempost.yaml) For an example config file you can use to get started.
+- See [examples/metadata/](./examples/metadata/) For examples of the sidecar YAML metadata files.
+- See [examples/templates/](./examples/templates/) For examples of index page templates and post page templates.